Does Your Car Need an Alignment After New Tires? (What Mechanics Say)

 Maintenance Tips to Keep Alignment in Check

-- Drive carefully: Avoid potholes and curbs when you can.
-I slow down on rough roads to protect my alignment.
+- Avoid potholes and curbs — reduce speed on rough roads to minimize impact forces.

 Common Mistakes to Avoid